bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/events.md

 ### Open Spaces

-**10:30am-5:00pm** Open Space sessions are for disccusing topics of interest to the PyOhio community.
+**10:30am-5:00pm** Open Space sessions are for disccusing topics of interest to the PyArkansas community.
 Sign up for a spot outside the rooms.

 ### Lunch

 **12:30pm-2:00pm** Find lunch on your own.
 There are many options within walking distance of the venue.
 [Some ideas](http://bit.ly/2NwRCoJ)

 ### Lightning Talks

 **5:15pm-6:15pm** Lightning talks.
-5-minute talks on topics of interest to the PyOhio community.
+5-minute talks on topics of interest to the PyArkansas community.
 Sign up for a slot on the board near registration.

 ### Sprints & Receptions